sertel/koika/CONTRIBUTING.md

 # Contributing to Kôika

-Kôika was originally conceived and developed by MIT's Programming Languages and Verification Group and maintained on [GitHub](https://github.com/mit-plv/koika).

-This copy is maintained by the Barkhausen Institut gGmbH, also on [GitHub](https://github.com/Barkhausen-Institut/koika) and contains various extensions.

 To start contributing, you need a GitHub account and create a pull-request against this repository.
 See [here](https://docs.github.com/en/get-started/quickstart/hello-world) for a primer.